-Based on this, drummers have two foundational trigger constructions, head contact, and rim mount triggers.
-They all use piezo crystal technology.
+Based on this, drummers have two foundational trigger constructions, head contact and rim mount triggers instrument.
+These two use piezo crystal technology.

 When the shell is hit, it causes the piezo to vibrate, creating a certain amount of voltage.
 This voltage is sent to the trigger-to-MIDI converter, which turns it into MIDI information.

 Triggering technology is quite basic.
 You need to understand how they work if you are going to get the best from them.

 With so many products on the market, it is vital to pick a trigger that satisfies your needs.
 Then, with a little practice, you will soon understand how they all work together.

 And that leads us to the next section.

 The Best Drum Triggers Reviewed

 The Roland Dual Trigger 1